jorsh/developer-notes/Angular.md

 # Angular 2

+# Features and Benefits
+- Cross Platform: PWA, Native (Ionic, NativeScript), Desktop
+- Speed and Performance: Code Generation, Universal (server-side rendering), Code Splitting (through Component Router)
+- Productivity: Templates, AngularCLI, IDEs (IntelliSense)
+- Full Development Story: Testing (Karma & Protractor), Animation, Accesibility

 ## Modules
 An Angular module is a class with an NgModule decorator.
+NgModules provide a compilation context for their components.

 Its purpose:
 - Organize the pieces of our application